gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-perspective.md

 {{{example url="../frustum-diagram.html" width="400" height="600" }}}

-That shape that looks like 4 sided cone the cubes are spinning in is called a frustum".
+That shape that looks like 4 sided cone the cubes are spinning in is called a "frustum".
 The matrix takes the space inside the frustum and converts that to clipspace. `zNear` defines where things will get clipped in front and zFar defines where things get clipped in back.
 Set `zNear` to 23 and you'll see the front of the spinning cubes get clipped.
 Set `zFar` to 24 and you'll see the back of the cubes